livrush/spanbergregator/README.md

   * Highlights retweets in green
   * Highlights quote replies in yellow
   * Highlights replies in red
-  * Highlights self-replies in almost-indistinguishable grey
+  * Highlights self-replies in grey
 * Collect and display info from **Propublica** about opponent's vote history
   * My campaign is not for an incumbent, so it may be worth adjusting this so the votes are not automatically taken from opponent's page on Propublica